stacksgov/sips/sips/sip-021/sip-021-nakamoto.md

 no penalty for "closing ranks" on new stakers in PoS systems.

 # Activation

-This SIP's activation is dependent on the sBTC SIP.
-It activates if and only if the sBTC SIP activates.

 There are different rules for activating this SIP based on whether or not the user has stacked their STX, and how they have done so.